A Dose of the Dystopian: Exploring Extremes Through Fiction (Online)

 Joe Pfister is a writer, teacher, and Tecmo Super Bowl enthusiast living in Brooklyn.
 His fiction has appeared in such publications as PANK, Juked, and New World Writing.
 He is a graduate of the MFA Writing program at Sarah Lawrence College and currently serves as fiction editor for The Boiler Journal.

-Join us for an immersive journey into the realms of dystopian fiction as crafted by visionary authors such as Ray Bradbury, Shirley Jackson, and N. K. Jemisin.
+When today’s news reads more and more like an episode of Black Mirror, where does the line between reality and fiction blur—and where do we turn for escape?
+Join us for an immersive journey into the realms of dystopian fiction as crafted by visionary authors such as Shirley Jackson, N. K. Jemisin, and Emily St. John Mandel.
 Through a combination of close textual analysis, lively discussion, and critical inquiry, attendees will gain fresh perspectives on the complex intersections between speculative fiction and contemporary society.
 Whether you’re a seasoned enthusiast or a newcomer to the genre, this class promises to challenge assumptions, spark curiosity, and inspire deeper reflection on the world we inhabit.